ndmitchell/debug/README.md

 - `debug-hoed` is compatible with laziness, so debugging will not alter the semantics of your program.
 - `debug-hoed` can handle function arguments too, displaying them as maps.
 It can also observe partially applied functions.
 - `debug-hoed` provides call stacks.
-- `Hoed` (the brains behind `debug-hoed`) is reasonably efficient, although no one has performed serious benchmarks yet.